 - You won’t notice a difference.
 Alright, maybe you will just a bit, but they won’t disappoint.

-- 5 tbsp cane sugar or coconut sugar
+- 5 tbsp coconut sugar or cane sugar

 - 2 tsp pure vanilla extract